Skip to content

 Teaching Expand answer

-All residents are expected to help in the development of medical students.
-At any one time, most services will have from one to three students with them.
-Teaching usually is on a one-to-one basis during rounds or at the patient bedside.
-Each resident on an individual basis can develop more formal “lectures.”
-Fourth-year electives or sub-internships are also available though the department.
+All residents are expected to contribute toward the development of medical students.
+At any one time, most services will have from one to three students assigned.
+Teaching is usually on a one-to-one basis during rounds or at the patient bedside.
+Residents may additionally develop more formal “lectures” on an individual basis.

-It’s hard to quantify how much time per week is spent with the students.
-They accompany the residents throughout the daily team activities with the exception of their noon lecture series.
+Students accompany the residents throughout daily team activities with the exception of time to attend their own noon lecture series.
 There is no “protected” time for student teaching built into the schedule.

 Performance Evaluation Expand answer

-Residents are evaluated frequently during the whole course of the program.
+Residents are evaluated frequently during the course of training.
 This includes daily to weekly review of procedures and patient care and end-of-rotation summary evaluations.
-Periodic 360-degree evaluations are done from the inpatient and outpatient venues.
+Periodic 360-degree evaluations are also provided by inpatient and outpatient clinical and support staff.
+Residents also complete semiannual self-assessments to assist in planning for individual goals and educational needs.

-Each resident reviews their portfolio twice yearly with the program director.
-During this interaction, milestone evaluation progress and end of rotation evaluations are reviewed.
+Each resident reviews their portfolio twice yearly with the program director or the associate program director.
+During this interaction, milestone evaluation progress, end of rotation evaluations, and self-assessments are reviewed.

 The review of procedures and patient-care evaluations are done real-time at the end of encounters so directed feedback can be elicited.
 A form is then generated to complete milestone assessments.

-Residents who need a more formal, structured educational program are paired with a mentor who provides guidance in this endeavor.
+Residents who may benefit from a more formal, structured educational program are paired with a mentor who provides guidance in this endeavor.
 The mentor then devises a program in conjunction with the resident and program director.

 Program Evaluation Expand answer

-Residents provide feedback at monthly resident meetings and during the course of rotations.
+Residents provide ongoing feedback at monthly resident meetings and during the course of rotations.
 Formal reviews of the curriculum and program occur yearly.
-The residents give evaluations of each rotation at their completion.
-They also anonymously evaluate the faculty they work directly with during these rotations.
+The residents evaluate each rotation upon completion.
+They also anonymously evaluate supervising faculty at the end of each rotation.
 Residents also complete an evaluation of the Wednesday education curriculum each year.

-A comprehensive review of the curriculum occurs each year with the above information and input from each of the division chiefs, the department chair and the program director and assistant program director.
+A comprehensive review of the curriculum occurs each year with the above information and input from residents and the Program Evaluation Committee.

 Fellowships Expand answer